Broadband for gaming - is it time to level up?

 Most mobile phone operators sell mobile broadband dongles that you can plug into a computer to create a Wi-Fi hotspot.
 Alternatively, some handsets, such as the iPhone, can also be used to create a wireless hotspot via 4G or 3G.

-Which raises the question: can you use mobile broadband to play games like Call of Duty: Infinite Warfare?
+Which raises the question: can you use mobile broadband to play games like Fortnite or Call of Duty?
 Yes you can.
 But, then again, you can toast a muffin in the bath or poke a grizzly bear in the eye - just because you can do something doesn't mean you should.

 Yes, 4G connections are technically capable of managing online gaming, but most mobile plans come with tight data limits.
 That data will go fast when you start gaming, so it's best to stick to a home broadband connection where you can.